Understanding How Oak Beams are Graded

 Even at the log stage, when a tree has been felled, our experts can generally tell what grade of beams the tree is likely to yield.

 There are some very definite, industry standardised rules in place for determining which grade timber in beam form belongs to.
 If you’re interested to learn, here is an overview of those rules.
+(Please note, QP1 and QPA and the only structural grades of green Oak we supply.)

 - In Beams longer than 3m wane is acceptable across 25% of the length of the beam as long as it is no more than 10% of the face width